 Amongst those in the 50-65 (also 45-65) age group higher protein intake was correlated with 4X the mortality rate from cancer and a 74% increase in all-cause mortality.
 Those people consuming plant protein had 3X the mortality rate from cancer, but no increase in risk of all-cause mortality.

-By controlling for protein levels they were able to show that animal protein intake promotes mortality, with vegetable protein being a neutral rather than protective factor.
+By controlling for protein levels they were able to show that animal protein intake promotes mortality, with vegetable protein being a neutral rather than a protective factor.

 By the way for those of you out there thinking that high protein consumption means ingesting masses of the stuff and therefore doesn’t include you, this is not necessarily the case.
-In fact the high protein group in this study was made up of people getting 20% or more of their calories from protein.
+In fact, the high protein group in this study was made up of people getting 20% or more of their calories from protein.
 Those consuming moderate levels of protein consumed anything from 10% but less than 20%, and had a 3X higher mortality rate from cancer.

 It is interesting to note that – only for those in the group with high protein consumption – they had even higher levels of cancer and all-cause mortality if they also happened to have high levels of human growth hormone (IGF-1).

-It can be concluded from these studies that higher levels of protein consumption may lead to higher levels of insulin-like growth factor 1 (IGF-1), higher insulin levels, higher levels of BCAA and other factors, and these in turn activate the mTOR signaling pathway.
-Over-activation of the mTOR signaling pathway leads to insulin resistance and therefore diabetes, as well as cancer and other diseases.
+It can be concluded from these studies that higher levels of protein consumption may lead to higher levels of insulin-like growth factor 1 (IGF-1), higher insulin levels, higher levels of BCAA and other factors, and these in turn activate the mTOR signalling pathway.
+Over-activation of the mTOR signalling pathway leads to insulin resistance and therefore diabetes, as well as cancer and other diseases.
 Therefore, higher protein consumption may well place one at significantly higher risk of a reduced lifespan.